mapulu/com.devolo/README.md

 This app adds support for Devolo z-wave devices in Homey.

 ###Changelog
+Version 1.1.3
+- Round temperature values to one decimal instead of two

 Version 1.1.2
 - Fixed configuration parameters for MT2652 (Scene Switch)